dmytrohoi/dmytrohoi.github.io/content/pages/about.md

 <h2 id="ca">Civic activity</h2>

-I been a [Leader of students self-government in Kharkiv National University of Radioelectronics](https://web.archive.org/web/20180407160854/nure.ua/student-life/senate/) and was have access and been a helper / protection / participant / organiser to many students projects and initiatives.
+I was the [head of student self-government in Kharkiv National University of Radioelectronics](https://web.archive.org/web/20180407160854/nure.ua/student-life/senate/) and has been an assistant / protection / participant / organizer to many students projects and initiatives.

-And too, I been a participant next non-goverment organisation:
+I have been a participant non-government organisations:

 - ["Fundation of Regional Initiatives"](http://fri.com.ua/) in Kharkiv;
 - National students council of experts in higher education quality;